Types of Trees With Thorns (Pictures and Names) – Identification Guide

 Species of hawthorn are either large thorny shrubs or small trees with spikes.
 The prickly trees grow 15 – 50 ft.
 (5 – 15 m) tall.
 Usually, the stiff thorns typically grow between 1” and 3” (2.5 – 7.5 cm) long, and the flat-topped scented flower clusters cover the tree in late May or early June.

-Another attractive feature of ornamental hawthorn trees is their beautiful leaves that emerge reddish-purple in spring and turn green in summer before changing to bright red, purple, or orange in the fall.
+Another attractive feature of ornamental hawthorn trees is their beautiful leaves, which emerge reddish-purple in spring and turn green in summer before changing to bright red, purple, or orange in the fall.

 Thorny tree identification